 See also the MSU College of Human Medicine Faculty Mentoring Program listed above under MSU Resources on Faculty Mentoring.

-Women Faculty Mentoring Programs, University of Wisconsin.
+Women Faculty Mentoring Program at the University of Wisconsin-Madison.

 Mentoring Women in Higher Education: An Annotated Bibliography.
 Prepared by Phyllis Holman Weisbard, University of Wisconsin Libraries, 1996.